January 11, 2023 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 No investment is a sure thing.
 But no one is making new land in Texas anytime soon — so the land already here is incredibly valuable.

-Meanwhile, the annual compound 5-year growth rate of farmland in Texas has been between 9 and 11% throughout 2022.
+Meanwhile, the annual compound 5-year growth rate of farmland in Texas has been near 10% throughout 2024.

 But in the shorter term, you can also use your land for other money-making opportunities: